By Swati Sahai

 [Image Source: www.O2.co.uk]

-Telecom brand O2 uses analytics and takes a journey-based view to improve customer retention.
+Telecom brand O2 used customer journey analytics for telecom to take a journey-based view to improve customer retention.
 In an interview, Maciej Wasiak, Advanced Analytics Manager at O2 Ireland, said that

 “We have spent a lot of effort trying to understand why subscribers are leaving and when exactly they make the decision about leaving us—in many cases it’s months before their last activity on the network.